My name is Karl-Mikael Syding, Mike, or Sprezza

 I turned my energy toward the fairness and predictability of mathematics and computers, which taught me discipline, patience, algebra, languages, logic… – and programming too.
 Learning these valuable skills early on, rather than acquiescing at formal school’s snail pace, enabled me to leave all competition and bullies far behind.

-The sum of my experiences also made me a libertarian, transhumanist, singularitarian, flexitarian and atheist.
+The sum of my experiences also made me a truth seeker.

 Come graduation from high school…,

-I was made flag bearer, as well as received a large scholarship directly from the hands of His Majesty the King of Sweden, Carl XVI Gustaf (for excelling in math and physics over the course of three years).
+I received a large scholarship directly from the hands of His Majesty the King of Sweden, Carl XVI Gustaf (for excelling in math and physics over the course of three years).

 The least connected in Stockholm high finance